Action-Packed Holiday | Rhodes to Rhodes Itinerary

 Day 2 | Tilos (37nm)

-Have breakfast on board as you arrive in secluded Tilos.
-Tilos is still untouched by mass tourism and has a beautiful unspoiled charm.
+Have breakfast on board as you arrive in secluded Tilos as part of your Rhodes to Rhodes itinerary.
+Tilos is still untouched by mass tourism and has a beautiful, unspoiled charm.

-Start the day exploring the villages of Livadia, the island’s port, and Mikro Chorio, an abandoned, mysterious town.
+Start your trip to Rhodes by exploring the villages in the island port of Livadia and Mikro Chorio.
+The latter is an abandoned, mysterious town.

 After exploring the villages, head to the beach.
-The beaches are secluded and private; some are natural and can be easily accessed on foot or by the small local bus.
+The beaches are secluded and private.

 - The entire island is an ecological park.